 The fall of 2003 brought the first Fall Festival, which was held on the grounds of the new school.
 Phase I of the renovation of the sanctuary was initiated, and the approval was received to proceed with a loan of over $5 million to pay off existing school loans.
 That fall construction began to complete interior of the school and August 2004, students moved to the new facility.
 In 2013, the Little Saints Child Development Program began to transition and integrate its programs with those of ASCS.

 Phase II of the sanctuary renovation was undertaken during the summer of 2006 and dedicated at Easter of 2007.
 This phase included the nave, narthex, new lighting and the new Baptismal Font.
+In 2006, Father Paul Nguyen came to All Saints as Parochial Vicar.

 The 2008 capital campaign was undertaken to complete the worship space renovation (Chapel, connecting hallway), to reduce or eliminate the debt, and to build sports fields at the school.